 The big benefit of an SD-WAN system is that your data has multiple roads to take leaving your premise and has the smarts to route between the internet “roads” when it sees congestion, bouncing, delays, or that the highway bridge overpass is out.

 Establishing and managing quality internet connections is the foundation for any SD-WAN.
 Here is our expertise for our Virginia based customers:

 - We are co-located next to a Verizon central office and have redundant fiber and DSL copper connectivity to Verizon.

 - We run “meet up” conduits from Verizon public right-of-way fiber vaults into the customer premise to get you FIOS qualified.

-- We test and diagnose DSL circuit impairments.
-Something a telecom company does better that a pure IT company.
+- We test and diagnose DSL circuit impairments; something a telecom company does better than a strictly IT company.

 - We have developed advanced Verizon 4G/ LTE roof antenna systems to maintain 30 Mbps upload and download speeds.

 - We operate www.comcastrepair.com and consult nationwide on cable company DOCSIS coax standard issues.